Ryzoo/contract_generator/README.md

 ## Requirement

 - php 8.1
+- node 16.x
 - mysql 5.7 with database theDatabaseName on localhost and login root, password root
 - composer

 ## How to run